 This weekend, we managed to install the entire kitchen floor.
 That’s over 250 square feet of 2 1/4″ flooring.
 It took us about 18 hours total.
 Not bad considering we had never done it before.
 We borrowed Stefan’s family’s floor nailer.
 Stefan has 2 old brothers (10 and 12 years older) and between the two of them and Stefan’s father, they have quite the collection of tools.

 We bought the floor from Lowes.
 It is Bruce Maple Cappuccino in 2 1/4″.

 $73.60 per case.
 We purchased 15 cases but we used just over 13 of them.
 We will be adding a a pantry at some point so we’ll use the remainder of the flooring on that.
 I love the floors.
+I had to navigate to this website to select some of the best fits for the floor we had.
 It looks just like the picture.
 Lots of variation.
 Dark but not too dark.
 Most of the boards were strait enough though we did have a few problem boards.
 Lots of length variation but heavy on the longer lengths which was really nice.
 Definitely a high quality product at a good price.

 We started on the far wall.
 It made the most sense to start there because of the layout of the room.
 If we started anywhere else we would have had to lay flooring backwards at some point and you can’t really lay tongue and groove flooring backwards.

 The dotted line is the stairs.
 We recently removed the ugly wall banister and the whole room has really opened up.

 We started on that far wall and worked our way across.
 It took most of friday afternoon just to get the room cleaned and prepped.
 Here I am doing some final nail removal.

 The first 2 rows of flooring have to be top nailed.
 There isn’t room for the floor nailer to work properly.
 After that, we use the floor nailer.